Counselling I Nature-Based Therapy

 The therapeutic power of nature is not new.
 For centuries, people have turned to the natural world for healing, grounding, and perspective.
 Ancient cultures instinctively recognised what many of us are only now beginning to remember — that time spent in nature supports emotional, physical, and spiritual wellbeing.
 In modern life, this deep connection has often been lost or obscured beneath busyness, screens, and concrete.
 But research is catching up, consistently showing that time in nature reduces stress, lifts mood, sharpens focus, and supports overall mental health.This isn't surprising when we consider that humans evolved in natural environments – our minds and bodies are inherently wired to thrive in connection with the living world.
 Being outdoors can foster a sense of belonging, reduce rumination, and activate a different part of our nervous system that supports calm and reflection.In essence, nature provides a familiar and supportive home for our minds, helping us to process emotions and gain clarity in a way that often feels more intuitive and profound.

 Research shows that spending time in natural environments can provide us with a range of benefits for our physical and mental health.
-Combining this with therapy — talking and exploring difficult feelings — can make it easier for people to open up and heal.Outdoor therapy isn’t about magic or quick fixes.
-It’s about using the proven benefits of nature alongside professional therapeutic techniques to create a powerful, grounded space for change.For those interested is a meta-analysis from 2020 that pulls together the various research on nature-therapy's effectiveness:https://pubmed.ncbi.nlm.nih.gov/32179342/
+Combining this with therapy — talking and exploring difficult feelings — can make it easier for people to open up and heal.Like all counselling, outdoor therapy isn’t about magic or quick fixes.
+It’s about using the proven benefits of nature alongside professional therapeutic techniques to create a powerful, grounded space for change.For those interested this is a meta-analysis from 2020 that pulls together the various research on nature-therapy's effectiveness:https://pubmed.ncbi.nlm.nih.gov/32179342/

 Fresh Perspectives Stepping out of familiar indoor spaces often helps to shift perspective on challenges, fostering new ways of thinking and problem-solving.